DiogoNeves/facelift/README.md

 ### Strategy

-1. Detect face in all photos and keep the Face Rect information for all photos
+1. Detect face in all photos
-2. Find average face size so to minimise total resizing
-3. Cut all photos by the minimum between a pre-defined square or intersection of all images
-4. Sort them by date
+2. Transform all images so that the face stays at a defined centre point
-5. Create a GIF
+3. Create a GIF

 ## Goals